 There is a course website at http://courselink.uoguelph.ca.
 All components of this course will be housed on the CourseLink site including this course outline, assignments, and links to further resources.
-Your assignments will be submitted to instructor via email.
-Marks and feedback will also be released on the site and by email.
+Your assignments will be submitted through the Dropbox function.
+Marks and feedback will also be released on the site.
 Please familiarize yourself with this website as soon as possible and visit it regularly throughout the semester.